foselab/SIMSPIRE/README.md

 * a graphic user interface

 ## Installation (Swing interface)
-In order to use the Swing interface that comes with this project, the following folders have to be downloaded: circuit-simulator-master, lungsimulator and zeromq_schema_ventilation.
+In order to use the Swing interface that comes with this project, the following folders have to be downloaded: circuit-simulator-master, lungsimulator-lib, lungsimulator-swing and zeromq_schema_ventilation.
 Java 1.8 is suggested.

-To start the simulation process, run manually the main method in both LungSimulator and Ventilator classes, located respectively in lungsimulator and zeromq_schema_ventilation projects.
+To start the simulation process, run manually the main method in both Main and Ventilator classes, located respectively in lungsimulator-swing and zeromq_schema_ventilation projects.

 ## Installation (web-app)
 In order to start the web-app, the following folders have to be downloaded: circuit-simulator-master, lungsimulator-lib, zeromq_schema_ventilation and web-app.